Middlesex University, The Burroughs, London, NW4 4BT

 The conference will also identity the research questions and methods that best capture YouTube's ever-expanding reach, impact and significance across the world.

-Accommodation is available at Hendon Hall Hotel at a conference rate of £109 per night including breakfast.
+Accommodation is available at Hendon Hall Hotel.

 Who is giving an overview of YouTube and the broader online video environment have changed in the past decade, and what its competing futures look like, how we might learn to recognise such patterns of change empirically, and the key methodological approaches to studying the co-evolution of proprietary digital media platforms and their cultures of use over time.

 Whose ethnographic fieldwork with a class of thirteen year olds at an ordinary London school explores young people's experiences of growing up and learning in a digital world - in school, at home, and with their friends.
 YouTube comes in and out of focus, varying in meaning and significance yet consistently insinuating itself into their everyday experiences of connected and disconnected learning and opportunity.